rest-for-physics/detector-analysis/Examples/Raw_Background_Calibrated_Spectrum/README.md

 !!!
 Cross check of the results still ongoing.

-This example provides an automatic procedure to compute the raw background calibrated spectrum, starting from a list of CAST data files.
+This example provides an automatic procedure to compute the raw background calibrated spectrum (both for the full detector area and the )10 mm inner region), starting from a list of CAST data files.
 Template.tar.gz contains all the necessary files to perform the analysis that is handled by the python script Run_Analysis.py

 The main steps of the script are: